-Items to consider include: paying bills, securing windows/doors, moving equipment to a more secure location, depositing funds on hand, cleaning out refrigerators, notifying staff of changes and what to expect, notifying public and key stakeholders of closure, what equipment should be taken by staff, and how you will reach staff while evacuated are just some examples.
+Items to consider include paying bills, securing windows/doors, moving equipment to a more secure location, depositing funds on hand, notifying staff of changes and what to expect, notifying public and key stakeholders of closure, what equipment should be taken home by staff are some examples.
+Can any tasks be assigned to remote work staff?